-The Alerts page allows the user to configure alerts for each tuner.
-The user can also select the option to trigger a relay, send an email, or both based on the alerts.
-Details for the Alerts can be found in TUNER SETUP MENU.
+The Alerts Setup page, FIGURE 21, allows the user to configure alerts for each tuner.
+The user can also select options to trigger a relay, to send an email, and to send SNMP Traps based on the alerts.
+Alert options based upon Modulation Analyzer statistics will be available only if your unit has the Modulation

+Analyzer key installed.
+Details for the Alerts and various configuration options can be found in the TUNER SETUP MENU Section.